PBE Iron Condor Strategy

 PBE (Invesco Biotechnology & Genome ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The Invesco Biotechnology & Genome ETF (Fund) is based on the Dynamic Biotech & Genome Intellidex Index (Index).
-The Fund will normally invest at least 90% of its total assets in the securities that comprise the Index.
-The Index is designed to provide capital appreciation by thoroughly evaluating companies based on a variety of investment merit criteria, including price momentum, earnings momentum, quality, management action, and value.
-The Index is comprised of securities of 30 US biotechnology and genome companies.
-These are companies that are principally engaged in the research, development, manufacture and marketing and distribution of various biotechnological products, services and processes and companies that benefit significantly from scientific and technological advances in biotechnology and genetic engineering and research.
-The Fund and the Index are rebalanced and reconstituted quarterly in February, May, August and November.
+The Invesco Biotechnology & Genome ETF (PBE) seeks to replicate the performance of the Dynamic Biotech & Genome Intellidex Index.
+This fund typically allocates a minimum of 90% of its total assets to the securities comprising the underlying index.
+The Index is constructed to achieve capital appreciation by thoroughly evaluating companies based on several investment criteria, including their price momentum, earnings growth, overall quality, management decisions, and valuation.
+It consists of 30 U.S.-based companies within the biotechnology and genome sectors.
+These companies are primarily involved in the research, development, manufacture, and distribution of various biotechnological products, services, and processes, or they are businesses that stand to gain significantly from scientific and technological breakthroughs in biotechnology and genetic engineering.
+Both the ETF and its benchmark index undergo quarterly rebalancing and reconstitution in February, May, August, and November.

 A beta of 0.81 places PBE roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
 PBE pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.